Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Theoretical results and discussion

 \subsection{Effects of flow profiles on axial wavenumbers}

 First, we examine the wavenumbers obtained from the Pridmore--Brown equation for different velocity profile shapes, all with the same boundary layer thickness, $\delta_{\SI{99}{\percent}}$, and average Mach number $M$.
-These results are compared with the wavenumbers derived from the Convected Helmholtz equation with the Ingard--Myers boundary condition, which models the refraction at the boundary layer considering the average Mach number.
+These results are compared with the wavenumbers derived from the Convected Helmholtz equation with the Ingard--Myers boundary condition, which models the physics within the boundary layer considering the average Mach number.
 For brevity, we focus initially on the case of $Z_{\text{SDOF}}$.
 The wavenumbers for the least attenuated mode, for both upstream ($k_z^-$) and downstream ($k_z^+$) propagation are presented in Figure~\ref{fig:kz_SDOF_delta99}.
+In this work, only the least attenuated mode is considered, as it is likely to dominate in the traditional impedance eduction range (i.e., low Helmholtz number and small ducts).
+However, this assumption may not hold for novel facilities designed to target higher-order mode eduction \mbox{\citep{yangShearFlowEffects2024, rashidi_3d_2025}}.

 Results suggest good agreement between all considered velocity profiles and the predictions from the CHE-IMBC for the real component of the wavenumber in both propagation directions.
 However, for the imaginary component of the wavenumber, which corresponds to the attenuation rate, significant differences are observed between the wavenumbers obtained for the hyperbolic tangent and sinusoidal flow profiles, compared to those obtained for the more realistic distribution given by the universal wall law, particularly for upstream propagation.
 On the other hand, good agreement is observed between the CHE-IMBC solution and the PBE solutions.
 This suggests that the IMBC may provide a good approximation for the typical range of frequencies and duct dimensions of impedance eduction.
 A possible explanation is that, due to the high gradient near the wall, even though the velocity distribution extends nearly across the entire duct half-width, the region where refractive effects are significant is confined to a much thinner region, making the infinitely thin hypothesis of the IMBC more appropriate than originally suggested.